 Photo courtesy of Courtesy of Huston-Tillotson University Archives

 For a short time afterwards, Lovinggood was co-owner and editor of the Atlanta Times, a weekly newspaper.
-However, in December of 1891, he sold his share of the paper and moved to Birmingham, Alabama, where he accepted a principal’s position at Cameron Public School, an elementary school.
+However, in December of 1891, he sold his share of the paper and moved to Birmingham, Alabama, where he accepted a principal’s position at Cameron Elementary School.
 In 1894, he married Lillie G. England of Birmingham, and in 1895, they moved to Marshall, Texas, where Lovinggood became chair of the Greek and Latin department at Wiley College.
 Their marriage was short-lived, however, and Lillie died in 1896, nineteen days after giving birth to their son, Reuben Penman Lovinggood.
 Despite this loss, Lovinggood remained at the college.
 He married Mattie Alice Townsend, also of Birmingham, on April 25, 1900.
 They had six children—Beulah, Burrows, Roosevelt, Madeline Alice, Clarissa, and Jessalyn.